 Who can participate?

-Participants must be aged 18 or over, have been diagnosed with PCOS by a clinician, live in the UK and have access to the internet.
+Patients aged 18 or over who have been diagnosed with PCOS by a clinician, live in the UK and have access to the internet.

 What does the study involve?